lczzlczz/notes-x-thoughts/notes/about-tdd.md

 > Test Driven Development(TDD) is a technique that comprises of three engineering techniques.

-> Design first, writing tests and then refactor with codes
+> Design first, writing tests and then refactor codes

 1. Design
    1. Software Design Principles